Celerway/metamorphosis/README.md

 [Red Panda](https://github.com/vectorizedio/redpanda) instead of Kafka.
 It is simpler (no zookeeper) and faster (no JVM), and claims protocol compatibility with Kafka.
 You should consider it.

 This is a protocol bridge between MQTT and Kafka.
-It'll connect to a broker, subscription and listen for messages.
+It'll connect to a broker, using HOSTNAME as the client ID, subscription and listen for messages.
 When a message is received, we'll give it to kafka.
 It is meant to be running in a k8s pod.

 If Kafka is unavailable we'll try to spool the messages to memory, so they can be recovered.
 If we can't write to Kafka, we'll retry every 10 seconds.
 Once we reconnect, we dump all the messages we have.

 Once Kafka and MQTT are connected, Metamorphosis will listen on `HEALTH_PORT` (cleartext http) and deliver metrics if a client requests `/metrics`.
 We'll also answer /healthz, so you can have k8s poll this url.

 Note that you need to make sure that the topic exists in Red Panda / Kafka or that auto creation of topics is enabled.

 Note that there are limited guarantees given.
 We try to keep messages ordered.
 However, during restart, k8s will start a new instance of the daemon before the old one is shut down.
 During this short period you'll see messages duplicates.
+Make sure you'll handle these.

 Also note that the bridge will issue messages in order to test that it can talk to Kafka.
 These will be given the MQTT topic "test".
 Ignore these messages in your consumer.